-Assumption un Level o certair h, Med Low) nty Risk statement nt Risk Level (How likely risk will occur) (High, Medium, Low) r risk will to assumption r) (High, Approach to mitigation of risk н М L Н М L 2.3 Return on investments Assumptions: Bank deposits and bond portfolio assumed return is between 1.1% and 1.5% Timaru District Holdings Limited assumed dividend is \$1M per annum.
-Forestry assumed return is \$0 over the 10 years • Forecast returns are higher or lower than forecast ~ Council income could increase or decrease as investment returns fluctuate up and down.
+Assumption Level o Icertaii Ih, Mec Low) Risk statement like oce Risk Level (How likely risk will occur) (High, Medium, Low) Consequence of variation to assumption Approach to mitigation of risk Н М L Н М L 2.3 Return on investments Assumptions: Bank deposits and bond portfolio assumed return is between 1.1% and 1.5% Timaru District Holdings Limited assumed dividend is \$1M per annum.
+Forestry assumed return is \$0 over the 10 years ~ Forecast returns are higher or lower than forecast > Council income could increase or decrease as investment returns fluctuate up and down.
 Council maintains a long term investment portfolio with fixed interest rates which minimises fluctuations.
 Investments are also managed using the Investment Policy to minimise risks.
 Changes in investment returns are generally partially offset by a change in borrowing costs.
 2.4 Funding Sources Assumption: Current Funding sources (including external funding sources) do not change over the first three years of this plan.
 Comment: Funding sources are specified in the Revenue and Financing Policy and Financial Strategy.
 This applies to user fees, charges and external funding towards projects and assets.
 It is assumed that Council will seek to develop and introduce a policy for the collection of Development Contributions.
 However Development Contributions income have not been budgeted ~ Projected revenue from user charges or financial assistance is not achieved.
 Levels and sources of funding differ from those forecast. ~ Revenue could reduce without the ability to reduce expenditure proportionately.
 In this event, the account would run in deficit, with charges reviewed for the next financial year.
 Project and asset funding could result in projects being revised or alternative funding sources used.
 Levels of revenue from user charges have been set at realistic levels in accordance with the ratios outlined in the Revenue and Financing Policy.
 There is a concentration of risk associated with a small number of industrial consumers for some revenue streams (e.g. extraordinary water charges and trade waste charges).
 Regular liaison is maintained with these consumers.
 Funding for projects and assets is considered before the commencement of each project or asset.
-A significant impact from changes in funding or funding sources may result in a revised capital work programmes, or changes in the level of user fees and charges, borrowing or rating requirements.
+A significant impact from changes in funding or funding sources may result in a revised capital work programmes, or changes, borrowing or rating requirements.